MEET OUR STAFF

 MADISEN DINGLE

-1/2 Language Arts and Social Studies
+Second/Third Language Arts; Social Studies

 Madisen (she/her) is originally from Durham, North Carolina and comes from a family of educators.
-She received her B.S. in Communication Sciences and Disorders from Appalachian State University and has served a variety of education roles over the years.
-Madisen has her QMHPC from working with children and adolescents in mental health settings and has been teaching for four years.
+She received her B.S. in Communication Sciences and Disorders from Appalachian State University and has served in a variety of education roles over the years.
+Madisen has her QMHPC from working with children and adolescents in mental health settings and has been teaching for five years.
 She incorporates social-emotional learning and movement into everyday instruction.
 Madisen also teaches dance, gymnastics, and group fitness classes outside of TLC.

 When not at school, Madisen loves dancing and spending time with her dog, Mowgli.